sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0415

+### 2025 0415 1915
+As is often the case, I have added some other books to read in parallel with Druant's "The Story of Philosophy".
+They are
+* Russell's "The History fo Western Philosophy", and
+* Grayling's "The History of Philosophy".

+I'm pretty sure those are the only books in my library that are directly aimed at giving a sorta story or a sorta story of philosophy as a whole.
+There is also the classic

+*"Introduction to Philosophy: Classical and Contemporary Readings, 4th edition" edited by Perry, Bratman, Fischer

+that may come up in what is building up to be a larger piece of the reading puzzle I have to solve in order to do all that I must before I die.
+As much as I recommend people go directly to primary texts, there is no good way to get started on the whole of a thing than by reading how someone else did it.
+We're all human, in the end, and that alone binds us into the most startling of enterprises.

 ### 2025 0415 1557

 It seems that people who were a part of history wish they had written down more of the history of which they were a part.